mrc-ide/mpiRC/README.md

 Hello world, I am WPIA-HPC-007.dide.local (2/4)
 Hello world, I am WPIA-HPC-008.dide.local (3/4)
 ```
 noting the different notes.
-And the pi test reports similar in the output, but
+And the easy pi test reports similar in the output,
-the text from R goes to stderr.
+but the text from R goes to stderr.

 ```
 Q:\mpitest>type out_pi.txt